Using the present perfect to introduce life experiences

-Another reason students might say “in” is because they don't know that “been” is the third form of the verb “go”.
-They might associate “been” with the verb “be”.
-Of course, it’s more natural to say “I was IN …” than “I was to ..” so this may be why they say “I’ve been IN …”.
+Another reason students might say in is because they're not aware that been is the third form of the verb go.
+They might associate been with the verb be.
+Of course, it’s more natural to say “I was in …” than “I was to ..” so this may be why they say “I’ve been in …”.

 3. Using the present perfect with “the first/last time ..”

 Just this morning, I did the exercise in the screenshot above with a student.
 It made me realise that I’ve heard many students use the present perfect with “the first time” and “the last time”.

 The two chunks - “the first time” and “the last time” - are typically associated with the past simple because it’s expected that a specific time reference will soon follow:

 - The first time I travelled abroad was in 1997.
 I went to France on a school trip.
 We visited Paris and several places in northern France, including Mont Saint-Michel and Bayeux

 - The first time I went on a plane was back in the summer of 2006.
 I travelled from Luton to Kraków, where I stayed for six weeks

 CONCLUSION: PRESENT PERFECT TO INTRODUCE LIFE EXPERIENCES - PAST SIMPLE FOR THE DETAILS

 Contrary to popular belief in the world of ELT, the present perfect does not describe life experiences.
 In fact, the present perfect introduces life experiences.
 It is the past simple that does most of the leg work.
 Students should provide details and time references relating to a specific experience in the past simple.

 By using and visualising the 1-2-2-2 pattern discussed above, English language learners are able to describe life experiences in a very convincing and highly structured way.